 There are several types of labels, each with different uses and properties.
-In addition to standard labels, there are a number of specialty labels that retain an attachment to various objects within a diagram.
+In addition to standard labels, there are specialty labels that retain an attachment to various objects within a flow chart.

-A sample portion of a diagram showing different types of labels.
+A sample portion of a flow chart showing different types of labels.